Skip to main content

 On both the alumni and employer surveys, respondents are asked to assess impact on student learning (Question 11 on the Alumni Survey; Question 15 on the Employer Survey) and to include evidence to support their rating.

 The alumni survey also asks respondents to rate the degree to which the program prepared them with a variety of knowledge/skills tagged to the InTASC standards and related to their ability to impact P-12 learners.
-Ratings for each area were between 4.3 and 4.8 on a five point scale suggesting alumni feel prepared with the knowledge and skills needed to be effective classroom teachers.
+Ratings for each area were between 2.89 and 4.33 on a five-point scale.
+The lowest rating (2.89) was for “effectively teaching students how to use technology tools safely” which may reflect the students experience teaching during virtual school but Trinity will continue to work to improve candidate ability to model and apply the use of technology.
+All over ratings were above 3.0 with the majority above 3.5 suggesting alumni generally feel prepared with the knowledge and skills needed to be effective classroom teachers.

 Teacher Formal Evaluations

-Trinity invites completers to share their year-end teaching evaluations.
-Five of our 16 completers submitted their formal evaluations to us (response rate = 31%).
-Because these five completers work for three different school systems (using different rating scales), we cannot aggregate their ratings.
+Trinity invites alum completers to share their year-end teaching evaluations from the SY 2021-2022.
+Because our completers work for different school systems (using different rating scales), we cannot aggregate their ratings.
 Instead, we include their individual ratings (along with the scales) here.

 Initial Programs (BA, MAT)